Yuexuan9/Tinker/README.md

 Comprehensive instructions on how to assemble Tinker from scratch, complete with images, will be made available in this section.

 ## Tinker Custom Development
 Explore how to extend and enhance Tinker’s functionalities through custom development.
-This section will cover software development, hardware customization, and integration with external sensors or controllers.
+This section will cover software development.

 ---